Who struggles with imposter syndrome?

 If there’s someone you compare yourself to online, unfollow them.

 If you need to remove Instagram or Facebook from your phone because you spend too much time on it, do it.

 Be ruthless about setting boundaries as that’s how you grow a successful business.
 Those 7-figure business owners you follow?
-They struggle with imposter syndrome and comparison too…only difference between them and you is that they have strict boundaries.
+They struggle with imposter syndrome and comparison too…the only difference between them and you is that they have stricter boundaries.